olivier3lanc/Frontend-links/README.md

 * [Favorite JavaScript utilities in single line of code - 1 LOC](https://1loc.dev/) Favorite JavaScript utilities in single line of code
 * [Manage HTML DOM with vanilla JavaScript](https://htmldom.dev/) Manage HTML DOM with vanilla JavaScript
 * [Transform](https://transform.tools/) A polyglot web converter that's going to save you a lot of time.

+## Drawing

+* [drawio.com](https://www.drawio.com/) Security-first diagramming for teams.
+Bring your storage to our online tool, or save locally with the desktop app.

 ## Editors ans Generators